Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Introduction

 The representation theory of hyperplane face monoids is also closely connected to Solomon's descent algebra~\cite{SolomonDescent}.
-Bidigare showed in his thesis~\cite{Bidigarethesis} (see also~\cite{Brown2}) that if $W$ is a finite Coxeter group and $\AAA_W$ is the associated reflection arrangement, then the descent algebra of $W$ is the algebra of invariants for the action of $W$ on the algebra of the face monoid of $\AAA_W$.
+Bidigare showed in his thesis~\cite{Bidigarethesis} (see also~\cite{Brown2}) that if $W$ is a finite Coxeter group and $\AAA_W$ is the associated reflection arrangement, then the descent algebra of $W$ is the (opposite of the) algebra of invariants for the action of $W$ on the algebra of the face monoid of $\AAA_W$.
 This, together with his study of the representation theory of hyperplane face monoids~\cite{Saliolahyperplane}, allowed the second author to compute the quiver of the descent algebra in types A and B~\cite{SaliolaDescent} (see also~\cite{schocker}), and to compute the Loewy length of the descent algebra of type D~\cite{SaliolaTypeD}.

 To further emphasize the scope and applicability of the theory of left regular bands, we remark that the original version of Brown's book on buildings~\cite{Brown:book1} makes no mention of the face monoid of a hyperplane arrangement, whereas it plays a prominent role in the new edition~\cite{Brown:book2}.
 Hyperplane face monoids also have a salient position in the work of Aguiar and Mahajan on combinatorial Hopf algebras and Hopf monoids in species~\cite{Aguiar,aguiarspecies}.
+Their new work~\cite{THA}, which appeared after the first version of this text was written, makes extensive use of hyperplane face semigroups.
+Among other things, they advance an intriguing relationship between hyperplane face semigroups and the theory of operads~\cite[Section~15.9]{THA}.
+We attempt to briefly explain the relationship here without assuming familiarity with operads.